NicolaOrritos/nicolaorritos.github.io/README.md

 I was born October, 22 in 1983 and I've always lived in Sardinia.

 ## Projects
-(coming soon)
++ __[bagarino](http://github.com/NicolaOrritos/bagarino "bagarino")__: tickets/tokens REST service, made to distribute and validate unique alphanumeric tickets which expiration can be fine-tuned using different policies
++ __[versioncheck](http://github.com/NicolaOrritos/versioncheck "versioncheck")__: minimal REST server hosting a list of apps/services/documents(/everything) versions and telling clients whether they should (or must) upgrade to a new one
++ __[sjl](http://github.com/NicolaOrritos/sjl "sjl")__: _Simple Json Loader_ is a node module that, well, simply loads some JSON from a file, returning an object

 ### Interests
 Altough I really like computer science I'm really into other things as well: books, cycling, gardening, great outdoors, green tech, design and some more.

 ## Curriculum Vitae - EN
 #### October  2002
-Started the CS degree at University of Cagliari.
+Started a CS degree at University of Cagliari.

 #### February 2006
 Graduated with 107/110.